stephenlstrange2/LamparaCorazon/README.md

 Mini uses the ESP32-S2's native USB connection rather than a separate USB-to-serial converter.

+### Linux `Errno 71: Protocol error`

+The project disables esptool's DTR/RTS reset because some Linux USB stacks do not support that operation on the S2's native `/dev/ttyACM*` port.
+PlatformIO first performs the supported 1200-baud USB reset, then esptool connects without resetting a second time.

+If automatic upload still does not enter the bootloader:

+1. Close every serial monitor using `/dev/ttyACM0`.
+2. Hold the board's `0` button.
+3. Press and release `RST`.
+4. Release `0`.
+5. Start **PlatformIO: Upload**.

+After a successful upload, press `RST` once if the application does not begin automatically.
+The `/dev/ttyACM` number can change after a reset.

 ## Troubleshooting touch

 - **Touch never triggers:** watch the serial values.
 If touch rises by less